 Student projects at IGP

-IGP offers projects for students at different education programmes.
+IGP offers projects for students in different education programmes.
 Below you can find summaries of currently available projects in the research areas cancer/oncology, vascular biology, molecular tools, genetics and genomics, pathology, radiation sciences and immunology.

 Project courses at IGP are offered as 7.5, 15 or 30 credit courses.